FBTHN/LecturePlots/README.md

-# Plot Repository for Engineering Mechanics 2
+# Plot Repository for all Lectures